Mid-Atlantic (United States): History

+In the 17th century, the region was known as the "Middle Colonies."
+It initially included four colonial provinces: the Delaware Colony and the provinces of New Jersey, New York, and Pennsylvania, each of which were among the Thirteen Colonies in pre-revolutionary British America.
+Afterward, the area was recognized geographically as the "Middle States," with Maryland, Virginia, and, in some instances, North Carolina as well as the Ohio Territory.

-The area that came to be known as the Middle Colonies served as a strategic bridge between the North and South.
-The New York and New Jersey campaign during the American Revolutionary War saw more battles than any other theater of the conflict.
+The area that came to be known as the Middle Colonies served as a strategic bridge between the North and South, as well as the location of the early governing documents of the young nation.
+More battles than in any other theater of the American Revolutionary War took place in the New York and New Jersey campaign.
 Philadelphia, midway between the northern and southern colonies, was home to the Continental Congress, the convention of delegates who organized the American Revolution.
-Philadelphia also was the birthplace of the Declaration of Independence in 1776 and the United States Constitution in 1787, while the United States Bill of Rights was drafted and ratified and the first Supreme Court of the United States sat for the first time, in the first capital under the Constitution of New York.
+Philadelphia was also the birthplace of the Declaration of Independence in 1776 and the United States Constitution in 1787, and it was there that the United States Bill of Rights was drafted and ratified.
+The first Supreme Court of the United States sat for the first time, in the first capital under the Constitution of New York.

+Shipping and trade have been important to the region's economy since the beginning of the colonial era.

-While early settlers were mostly farmers, traders, and fishermen, the Mid-Atlantic states provided the young United States with heavy industry and served as the "melting pot" of new immigrants from Europe.
+Although the early settlers were mostly farmers, traders, and fishermen, the Mid-Atlantic states provided the young United States with heavy industry.
+They served as the "melting pot" of new immigrants from Europe.
 Cities grew along major ports, shipping routes, and waterways, including New York City and Newark on opposite sides of the Hudson River, Philadelphia on the Delaware River, Allentown on the Lehigh River, and Baltimore on the Chesapeake Bay.

+Following the American Revolutionary War, the Mid-Atlantic region hosted each of the United States' historic capitals.
+The nation's capital was constructed in Washington, DC in the late 18th century and was relocated there from Philadelphia in 1800.